 The hay is gone and it’s more roasted nuts now.
 Also some subtle fruity notes.

 1st steep: it starts with a pleasant sweetness and some nuts in the finish.
 No dominant flavours, just a subtle steep.

-2nd steep: light roasted nuts in combination with floral notes.
+2nd steep: lightly roasted nuts in combination with floral notes.
 It’s a subtle steep again.
 It’s funny that I got a warm sensation in my body while drinking this steep.

 3rd steep: this steep starts out with a subtle sweetness.
 It’s more of a fruity sweetness but it’s not that prominent.

 4th steep: the vegetal flavours start to come through now.
-In combination with light roasted nuts.
+In combination with lightly roasted nuts.

 5th steep: the verdant flavours starts to come through more and more.
 This steep is mainly vegetal.